simonteozw/tp/docs/DeveloperGuide.md

  The following steps will describe the execution of the `DeleteLessonCommand`, assuming no errors are encountered:

- 1. When the `DeleteLessonCommand` is executed, it will first call the model's `getFilteredLessonList` method
- 2. This is to determine the last shown list of lessons
+ 1. When the `DeleteLessonCommand` is executed, it will first call the model's `getFilteredLessonList` method to determine the last shown list of lessons
- 3. Then, it will call the index's `getZeroBased` method
- 4. This is to find the zero-based index of the lesson it must delete
+ 2. Then, it will call the index's `getZeroBased` method to find the zero-based index of the lesson it must delete
- 5. Then, it will check if this index is within range
+ 3. Then, it will check if this index is within range
- 6. If it is, it calls the model's `deleteLesson` method.
+ 4. If it is, it calls the model's `deleteLesson` method.
- 7. The model will then call the `removeLesson` method of TrackIter, which deletes the lesson in question from the app.
+ 5. The model will then call the `removeLesson` method of TrackIter, which deletes the lesson in question from the app.

  ![Delete Lesson Activity Diagram](images/DeleteLessonActivityDiagram.png)